DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-disabled.md

 ---
 title: "Get support if you're disabled"
 heading: "Funding and support if you're disabled"
-subcategory: Additional funding and support
+subcategory: Additional help to train to teach
 description: |-
     Find out about the support you can get while training to teach if you're disabled.
 related_content: